Illustration of a hillside with people walking and cycling beside a pond

 In the UK, we chuck away 220 million tonnes of waste every year − about the weight of 30 million fully grown male African elephants.
 Quite a herd!

-A lot of it shouldn’t go into waste at all.
-With a bit of effort and imagination, we could do something that's better for the environment.
+Many items we throw away shouldn’t go into waste at all.
+With a bit of effort and imagination, we could do something that's better for the environment and whilst recycling is important, we could always consider reducing how much we consume in the first place

 Hart District Council has a list of things you can and can’t recycle on its website.